robstave/ArduinoComponentSketches/ACS-84-0305/README.md

 PB0 is only going to xor the first 2 bits and PB1 adds the next one.
 PB2 is the xor of all the inputs.
 For this, you can pretty much hook into any input pin.
+Port A is set as pull up so this is reflected in the diagram

+## Examples:
+todo

 ## Strategy:
 In this case, all the logic is in the loop.
 We are just reading the values and outputting them.
 No interrupts or anything like that.